andrea-calligaris/ff8-sounds-catalog/sound-information.md

 Enemies have a lot of unnamed attacks; for those, I've used the names in [finalfantasy.fandom.com](https://finalfantasy.fandom.com/wiki/).
 In any case, the name of the enemy is specified before the skill to avoid any confusion.

+## Different game versions (pitch changes)

+The PSX version of FFVIII changes the pitch of sound effects in real time, while the PC versions do not.
+For example, on PSX Angelo barks in a higher pitch, Doomtrain's level crossing bell has a raised pitch, Elvoret's death sound effect has a lowered pitch.

 ## Menus

 - `41 Level up` (for both characters and GFs)